Veeam Agent Management Infrastructure

 - Veeam Agent for Linux Redistributable

-Keep in mind that the distribution server does not deploy Veeam Agent for Mac.
-You must deploy Veeam Agent on Mac computer using setup files generated by Veeam Backup & Replication.
+Keep in mind that Veeam Backup & Replication does not support automated deployment of Veeam Agent for IBM AIX, Veeam Agent for Oracle Solaris and Veeam Agent for Mac.
+You must deploy these Veeam Agent on computers using setup files generated by Veeam Backup & Replication.
 To learn more, see Deploying Veeam Agents Using Generated Setup Files.

 If you have several Microsoft Windows and Linux computers with Veeam Agent installations managed by Veeam Backup & Replication, you can centrally deploy a hotfix on all managed Veeam Agent computers.
 To learn more, see Appendix A. Deploying Hotfix on Protected Computers.